Vamsiratnala/Arcadedb/README.md

 ### 3. Creating Graph in ArcadeDB

 * Used ArcadeDB **HTTP API** to create vertices and edges.
-* create a database and push the data into the database using "run_cypher" funtion.
+* create a database and push the data into the database using "run_cypher" funtion from "create_graph.ipynb" file.

 ```python
   create_database(db_name)